ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

   Apply the default units system = µm, s, molecules

 * "inherit"
-  The units system is inherited from the reaction diffusion system.
+  The units system is inherited from the reaction-diffusion system.
   If the network is not declared inside a system, the default units system is applied (see "default", above).

 * units system dictionary

-default : "inherit"
+default: "inherit"

 Grid space
 ----------

 Describes the discrete space in which the reaction and diffusion happens (RDGridSpace object).
-The functions matching such a json/dictionary to a RDGridSpace instance are load_rdspace/rdspace_from_dict.
+The functions matching such a JSON/dictionary to a RDGridSpace instance are load_rdspace/rdspace_from_dict.

-"w" :
+"w":
 ^^^^^

 alias "width".

 * width of the cell grid (integer)

-default : 1
+default: 1

-"h" :
+"h":
 ^^^^^

 alias "height".

 * height of the cell grid (integer)

-default : 1
+default: 1

-"d" :
+"d":
 ^^^^^

 alias "depth".

 * depth of the cell grid (integer)

-default : 1
+default: 1

-"cell_env" :
+"cell_env":
 ^^^^^^^^^^^^

 alias "cell_environments".